 The solution to creating a well-organised speech or presentation is to keep the audience in mind.
 The speaker must start with something that will capture their attention and give them a definite idea of your topic.

 - The longer a speech goes on, the harder it is to sustain the attention of your audience.

 - It’s important to realise that most individuals will only remember a few key points from a presentation.

 - Categorising information is one way that individuals make sense of complicated topics.

 Public Speaking Course – Part 4

-- When it comes to discovering information on any subject, going right to the leading authorities to find it out is always a sensible move.
+- When it comes to identifying information on any subject, going right to the leading experts to find it out is always a prudent move.

 Public Speaking Course – Part 5

-- Most of the time, it’s a bad idea to read a presentation word for word.
-It’s boring, and it makes it challenging to build a rapport with the audience.
-Any presentation is a kind of social occasion.
+- Most of the time, it’s a grave idea to read a speech word for word.

 Public Speaking Course – Part 6